ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Let's first fully define the problem.
 So P1 wants to send a qubit to P2.
-Malicious players can drop outgoing messages like I mentioned earlier.
+For this presentation we'll make some simplifying assumptions about the adversary.
+I encourage you to read the our paper for a more complete treatment on this.

+Today we allow the bad guys to drop outgoing messages.
 They can also drop incoming messages.
-For now, let's say that's everything the bad guys can do.
-We'll worry about things like privacy or authentication later;
-right now we're happy as long as we can send and receive quantum messages.
+For now that's it.

-So now we present our solution which we call routing.
+So now I've defined the problem we want to solve,
+I present our solution which we call routing.
-As you can probably tell from the name, the algorithm is inspired from computer networks.
+As you might tell from the name, this algorithm is inspired from computer networks.
 Here's how it goes.
 We first create our packets by running an error correcting code on the input.
-We initialize our network as a complete graph like this.
+Our network is initialized as a complete graph like this.
 We now try to route these packets from P1 to P2.

 Naturally we try the direct path first.